 The reason ?
 Teaching and Dancing are two very different skills.
 And just because you can teach does not mean that you can instantly dance.
 Or the reverse, just because you can dance, does not mean that you know how to teach.
 The problem comes down to three areas.
 1.)
 Demonstration.
 2.)
 Experience of Dance.
 3.)
 Language.

 Example: A Desirable Teacher who is a Less-Than-Desirable Dancer (but frequently doesn’t know that they’re less-than-desirable) can and will disseminate (unknowingly) false or misleading information based on their own limited experience viewed through the lens of their dancing experience and the scope of their limited descriptive language of how they view the dance.

 Example: A Desirable Dancer who is a Less-Than-Desirable Teacher (but doesn’t know it) will disseminate their dancing experience but inadequately and ineffectively describe the underlying technique of how they do X, Y, and Z. And that’s because in their mind while it’s clear to them, making it clear to you is a whole other animal.
-So as a result they’ll rely on the tried and (un)true tango language that exists out there “pivot”, “on my balance”, “resistance”, etc.
+So, as a result, they’ll rely on the tried and (un)true tango language that where they’ll say “pivot”, “on my balance”, “resistance”, etc.